FelixFern/Graph-Partitioning-Optimization/README.md

 For more information about the functions used, you can access the `optimization.py` file and for all the objects used, you can access the `graph.py` file.

-If you have any more information about the code you can reach out to me via my LinkedIn here https://www.linkedin.com/in/felix-fern/
+If you need more information about the code you can reach out to me via my LinkedIn here https://www.linkedin.com/in/felix-fern/

 ## Reference Used
 [1] Datta, Dilip & Figueira, José & Fonseca, Carlos & Pereira, Fernando.
 (2008).
 Graph partitioning through a multi-objective evolutionary algorithm: A preliminary study.
 GECCO'08: Proceedings of the 10th Annual Conference on Genetic and Evolutionary Computation 2008.
 625-632.
 10.1145/1389095.1389222.